djeada/Numpy-Tutorials/notes/2_accessing_modifying_elements.md

 Explanation:

-- `arr[2:5] = [10, 11, 12]` changes the values of elements at indices 2, 3, and 4.
+- `arr[2:5] = [10, 11, 12]` assigns the values `10`, `11`, and `12` to the elements at indices `2`, `3`, and `4`, respectively.
+- The original array `[1, 2, 3, 4, 5, 6, 7, 8]` is updated to `[1, 2, 10, 11, 12, 6, 7, 8]`.
+- **Practical Use Case:** Batch updating elements is useful in data cleaning processes where multiple data points need correction or transformation, such as replacing outliers or applying scaling factors to specific sections of a dataset.

 #### Boolean Indexing

-Boolean indexing allows for selecting elements based on conditions:
+Boolean indexing allows for selecting elements based on conditional statements, enabling dynamic and flexible data selection without explicit loops.

 ```python
 # Creating a 1D array